This post was originally published on April 15, 2019. The following is an updated version.

-I’m excited to announce a new coaching group that will launch on May 7!
-The group is designed to powerfully support ADHD adults who would like to lose weight and maintain a healthy lifestyle by utilizing the support of a coach and a group of peers.
-This group will be based on an eating plan called Intermittent Fasting which has particular advantages for individuals with ADHD-type challenges.The group is called Fast Forward to Success.
+This group, Fast Forward to Success, is designed to powerfully support ADHD adults who would like to lose weight and maintain a healthy lifestyle by utilizing the support of a coach and a group of peers.
 If this has piqued your interest, read on or skip to the webpage where you can watch a five-minute video and request even more information.
+Or read on for answers to more questions.

 Intermittent Fasting is not actually a diet.
 There is no calorie counting or weighing food or restricting portions (unless you choose to do so).
 Intermittent Fasting is not focused on WHAT you eat or even directly on HOW MUCH you eat.
 It is instead focused on WHEN you eat.
 That is what makes the plan so simple.
 There is only one question to ask: “What time is it?”
 If the clock says it is within your eating window, you can eat.
 If not, you can drink water or other beverages with no calories or sweetness.
 It’s as simple as that!